 How to use this document

 Service agreements in the United States are subject to both Federal laws and specific state laws, which cover general contract principles like formation and mutual understanding.
-Federal laws may restrict what services can be contracted for (for example, you may not contract for anything illegal) and certain broad categories, like contracting for something that looks more like an employment relationship, but individual state laws may govern the interpretation of the contract in case of a dispute.
+Federal laws may restrict what services can be contracted for (for example, no one may not contract for anything illegal) and certain broad categories, like contracting for something that looks more like an employment relationship, but individual state laws may govern the interpretation of the contract in case of a dispute.

 How to modify the template